saeedshirani/Car-Warehouse-Analysis/README.md

 ## 🔗Dataset Link
 You can download the dataset of this project from the following link: [Car Sale Dataset](https://www.kaggle.com/datasets/smritisingh1997/car-salescsv).

-also you can download it from my github: [Car Sale Dataset](https://github.com/saeedshiranii/Car-Warehouse-Analysis/blob/main/EDA/CAR_SALE_DATA.csv).
+also you can download it from my GitHub: [Car Sale Dataset](https://github.com/saeedshiranii/Car-Warehouse-Analysis/blob/main/EDA/CAR_SALE_DATA.csv).